21st Century Heroes workshops provide therapeutic and instructional activities for wounded veterans.

-The mission of Friends of the Teton River is to restore and conserve the Teton River Watershed, ensuring a lasting legacy of clean water, healthy streams, and a vibrant wild fishery.
-We implement programs and projects founded on sound science, community education, and cooperation with landowners, citizens, and agency partners.
+Friends of the Teton River works to restore and conserve the Teton River Watershed, ensuring a lasting legacy of clean water, healthy streams, and a thriving wild fishery.

 GAIN Inc. was founded in 2014 to "nurture and inspire Arts and Innovation wherever possible."
 Our small but steadily expanding team of visual artists, musicians, and educators are helping to bring arts-education into the future!

 Thru in-school workshops, after-school programs (like our brand new Colter Clubs, and JH Rock Academy), and other community events and demonstrations, our staff and volunteers are actively engaging with students/teachers/pro-artists and the community in innovative and collaborative Art projects, performances and installations that push the limits of 21st Century S.T.E.A.M. education and project-based learning.

 Girls Actively Participating! promotes success for girls through education, self-discovery, and community building.

 GAP! offers in and after school enrichment programs for girls in Elementary through High School to increase confidence, competence, and community connections.
 Three Raising Girls events a year inspire thought and dialogue for parents and educators to help girls thrive.

 Girl Scouting builds girls of courage, confidence and character, who make the world a better place.

 Girl Scouts - Leadership Experience and the Girl Scout Cookie program that teach girls financial literacy.
 Girl Scout pathways, travel, and awards are designed to help girls develop as leaders and build confidence by learning new skills.